Detecting and delaying an intrusion or attack on a high-risk chemical facility is a critical component of a facility’s

 A facility’s detection measures should be commensurate with its efforts to delay an attack, and the ability to create sufficient time for response by appropriate security personnel between detection of an attack and the point at which the attack becomes successful.

 - A theft or diversion attack becomes successful when COI is taken offsite through theft or deception and utilized in an attack.
 Theft facilities should detect the action prior to its success.

 - A release attack becomes successful when the release of the COI affects the population that is targeted.
 Release COI have three subcategories: toxic, flammable, or explosive.
 A toxic release is dependent on the release rate (can occur slowly) and can be mitigated by containments or other measures, whereas an explosive release happens instantly with little mitigation to slow or stop the effects.

 - A sabotage attack occurs offsite as a result of on-site tampering, so detection of tampering at the point of shipment of the COI is most appropriate for these facilities.

 Facilities may choose to deploy security measures at the perimeter, asset, or both.
 Defining assets and deploying security measures at specific assets is particularly important to facilities that require restriction to some employees, customers, etc.

 Security Measure Tips for Detection

 For a protective system to prevail, detection needs to occur prior to an attack (i.e., in the attack-planning stages) or early enough in the attack to create sufficient delay between the point of detection of the attack and its successful conclusion for the arrival of adequate response forces to thwart the attempt.
-Detection may be achieved by the use of systems, personnel, or a combination of both.
+Detection may be achieved by using systems, personnel, or a combination of both.